braksator/webarchiver/README.md

 Now type `node index.js` and let it go to work.

+### Customization

 This module exports all of its functions so you can potentially overwrite some parts of it!
 Some interesting ones are `replacementAllowed` which lets you reject a deduplication match, and `varCode` which can alter the variable name used in the PHP output, `prepend` and `append` to modify the start and end of each file (though altering the php file would probably be better).

 All the functions are parameterized so you can use a subset of the functions with minimal stubbing - if you just want the deduplicator you'll probably want the `fragments` function and look at how it is used by `findDuplicates`.

-It takes about half a day to do a pass of a gig of data on an average machine, just to ballpark it for you, YMMV.
+### Performance

+With just a few hundred files the operation is relatively quick.
+Each file must be deduplicated against all of the files that came before, therefore the processing of each file is slower than the previous file, so it can get pretty tedious with larger sites.

+This is still a lot better than deduplicating with an IDE, which I tried beforehand, and had the IDE run out of memory and crash.
+Slow and steady wins the race!

+- 2500 files (50MB) with 500 cache takes 2.5 hours for 1 pass.

+Your mileage may vary based on machine specs.
+More analysis is needed here, particularly in how the **cache** options factors in.
+No doubt once it hits the cache limit it will do a lot more disk reads.

 ## Options